 3. Transcript of Grades (must include your Grade Point Average (GPA), name of school and your name)

 4. Community Activities

-Completed qualified application packets (with all required documents) that we received by March 1, 2022, were entered into a special bonus award raffle!
+Completed qualified application packets (with all required documents) that we receive by March 1, 2023, will be entered into a special "Early Bird" bonus award raffle!